ZoomerMedia: History

-In June 2009, ZoomerMedia Limited announced a deal to acquire the broadcasting assets of S-VOX, which includes conventional stations CHNU-TV and CIIT-TV along with specialty channels VisionTV and One: the Body, Mind & Spirit channel, for $25 million.
-As part of the transaction and a related private placement, Znaimer also merged MZ Media into ZoomerMedia.
+In June 2009, ZoomerMedia announced a deal to acquire the broadcasting assets of S-VOX, which included conventional stations CHNU-TV and CIIT-TV, along with specialty channels VisionTV and a stake in One for $25 million.
+Alongside the acquisition of S-VOX, ZoomerMedia also planned to subsume MZ Media—a private company held by Znaimer that owned the Toronto radio stations CFMZ-FM, CFMX-FM, and CFZM.
 Following the transactions (which required the approval of minority shareholders and the Canadian Radio-television and Telecommunications Commission (CRTC), Znaimer owns 66% of the combined company, and insurance company Fairfax Financial owns 28%.
 All of these transactions were completed on June 30, 2010.

-In 2022, ZoomerMedia began acquiring more youth-focused online properties, including BlogTO and Daily Hive.
+Later, on September 28, 2010, ZoomerMedia relocated its headquarters to 64 Jefferson Avenue.

+In 2022, ZoomerMedia began to acquire young adult-oriented digital properties, acquiring the publisher of blogTO in February 2022, and the publisher of Daily Hive in September 2022.
+Chief digital officer Omri Tintpulver explained that despite being positioned towards young adults, blogTO still had a sizable reach among ZoomerMedia's core demographic market, and that the site would also allow it to reach wider demographics, pursue "integrated" multi-platform advertising opportunities, and leverage its experience in developing digital and social media content.

+On February 8, 2024, Bell Media announced that it would sell its Owen Sound radio station CJOS-FM to ZoomerMedia.
+In June 2024, Blue Ant Media sold the mobile and technology news website MobileSyrup to ZoomerMedia.

 Assets

 Conventional television stations

 ZoomerMedia's two conventional stations were part of a television system known as Joytv until August 2013 when CIIT was rebranded as "Hope TV" and dropped all non-religious programming.
 As Joytv, they were licensed as religious television stations that air religious-based programs in addition to other family friendly and entertainment programs.
 Both were previously owned by S-VOX.
 They had previously been a part of the Omni Television system, having been previously owned by Trinity Television before the sale to Rogers.
 Rogers sold the two stations to S-VOX on March 31, 2008.